Goldring (audio company)

-In 1954 they released the Goldring 500 magnetic cartridge.
-This was British made.
+In 1954 the company released the Goldring 500 magnetic cartridge.
+This was British-made.

-Goldring cartridges have been sold in the US since the 1950s and sold all over the world.
-They range from the budget to high-end.
-They also sold Swiss-made Lenco turntables in the 1970s.
+Goldring cartridges have been sold in the US since the 1950s and are sold all over the world.
+They range from budget to high-end.
+The company also sold Swiss-made Lenco turntables in the 1970s.
 For example, the Lenco L75 was marketed via Goldring as a GL75.

 The Scharf brothers changed their name to Sharp and continued their family business until 1987.
-At this time, Gerry Sharp sold the company to the Goldring distributor, Veda-UK (which is now part of Armour Home).
+At this time, Gerry Sharp sold the company to the Goldring distributor Veda-UK (which is now part of Armour Home).

-Even though Goldring were mainly known for their moving coil cartridges and moving magnet cartridges, turntables etc., they also manufactured later sound cones and headphones.
+Even though Goldring was mainly known for its moving coil cartridges and moving magnet cartridges, turntables, etc., it also manufactured later sound cones and headphones.